Slimefun/Slimefun4/README.md

 [GNU GPLv3](https://github.com/TheBusyBiscuit/Slimefun4/blob/master/LICENSE).<br>
 Over 100 people have already contributed to this amazing project.
 You guys are awesome.<br>
 Please consider helping us maintain this project too, your engagement keeps the project alive <3.
+Slimefun 4.5 Revision is an in-development cycle update rolling out to all compatible severs.
+However newly rolled builds are falling under our NDA, this git only contains older and proofed versions.

 <p align="center">
   <a href="https://github.com/TheBusyBiscuit/Slimefun4/graphs/contributors">